ooni/ooni.org/content/post/web-ui-post.md

 ---
 title: "OONI releases new web UI: Run censorship tests from your web browser!"
 author: "Maria Xynou, Arturo Filastò, Vasilis Ververis"
-date: "2016-10-24"
+date: "2016-12-13"
 tags: ["wui"]
 categories: ["report"]
 ---

 ![Image](/post/wui-screenshots/wui-01.png)

-Today we are excited to announce the release of our *new* web-based user interface (UI) that enables ooniprobe users to run censorship tests from a web browser!
+Today we are excited to announce the beta release of our *new* web-based user interface (WUI) that enables ooniprobe users to run censorship tests from a web browser!

 Whether you’re running ooniprobe from your desktop or a Raspberry Pi, you can now easily choose which tests you want to run through OONI’s web UI and run them